tomxiaa/Light-Orchestra/README.md

 # Light-Orchestra
-An set of experimental speakers react to light
+A set of experimental speakers react to light intensity using photoresistors